-The more I put out music on Spotify, and the more I make royalty money from that music, the more I want to learn about copyright and if my music distributor, DistroKid, takes care of this for me.
+The more I put out music on Spotify (45+ songs and counting now), and the more I make royalty money from that music, the more I want to learn about copyright and if my music distributor, DistroKid, takes care of this for me.
 So I researched the topic and wrote about it here.

 DistroKid does not copyright your music for you or register your songs for copyright, DistroKid simply distributes your music.
 DistroKid also does not register your music with any publishers or performance rights organizations.